vapor/postgres-nio/README.md

 #### Decoding from PostgresRow

-However in most cases you want to cast a row directly into Swift primitive datatypes:
+However, in most cases it is much easier to request a row's fields as a set of Swift types:

 ```swift
 for try await (id, username, birthday) in rows.decode((Int, String, Date).self, context: .default) {